-Christ’s resurrection from the dead is as startling as it is serene; as gentle as it is omnipotent.
-The soldiers around His tomb seem blinded by the Light that shines in His resurrection, and lay on the ground apparently unconscious.
+Christ’s resurrection from the dead is as serene as it is startling; as gentle as it is omnipotent.
+The soldiers around His tomb seem blinded by the light of His resurrection, and lay on the ground apparently unconscious.

-Contrary to all expectations and fears, Jesus is Risen from the dead, forever alive, and His victory has only just begun.
+Contrary to all expectations, against all fears, Jesus is Risen from the dead, forever alive, and the signs of His victory are only just beginning to show.

 The light of the Lord’s resurrection is bright with an everlasting brightness.
-Jesus’ resurrection ever shines in the hearts and minds of His believers to dispel all darkness, fear and debility.
+Jesus’ resurrection shines forever in the hearts and minds of His believers to dispel all darkness, fear and to overcome all debility.

 Jesus said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life” (St John 8:12).